 This is also sometimes called a topic sentence.
 This will be your way of announcing the main focus of your paragraph; it should tell the reader what your paragraph will be about.

 It may be helpful to think of your claims as mini arguments that support the paper’s main argument or thesis.
 Just as in the thesis statement, your topic sentences should be debatable.
-In other words, they should be arguable claims that you will try to "prove" with your evidence.
+In other words, they should be arguable claims that you will support with your evidence.

 One of the most common mistakes is to present a topic sentence that is actually an observation of facts or a description of events rather than an active argument.
 When you make a claim based on a fact or event in your topic sentence, you aren’t presenting an arguable claim that you can back up with your evidence in that paragraph.